A 16-year project brought to life.

 Sacred Journeys Grand Opening

-Relive the moments in photos with us!
+Relive the moments from the Italian Cultural Centre in photos with us!

 More ways to support: